A905-asma/BH.airline_analysis/README.md

 # BH.airline_analysis
-analysis for all departure and arrival for bahrain airbort
+analysis for all departures and arrivals for bahrain airbort

+# Data
+data provided from Bahrain airport